-"From 25 years old and upwards [the Levites] must enter the service."
+"From twenty-five years of age and up, he shall join the legion in the service of the Tent of Meeting."
 (8:24)

 The Levites were given the responsibility of carrying the Tabernacle and its vessels through the desert.
 G-d led the Jews through the desert with the Tabernacle - in which His presence was openly manifest - in order to subdue the forces of evil, which the uninhabited, uncultivated, desolate, and dangerous desert embodied.